tmr08c/basicbrogrammer.github.io/content/articles/when-a-simple-react-context-gets-out-of-hand.md

 # Conclusion

-Currently, this is my favorite way to [with some extra magic I'll blog about later] to manage global state in a React app.
+Currently, this is my favorite way to [with some extra magic I'll blog about later] manage global state in a React app.
  - No added dependencies.
  - No side effects on global state that have to be memorized.
  - Each interation is mapped to a single encapsulated action.